 If you haven’t already explored your overall goals for backyard farming, start here: How to Get Started Backyard Farming.

 Some of these links are affiliate links.
 This means that if you make a purchase, I may receive a small commission.

 Why You Should Add Backyard Farm Animals to your Homestead

 There are many reasons people choose to raise backyard farm animals, and it’s important to recognize your goals so you can be as prepared as possible before you introduce animals to your backyard.
-If you are raising chickens for their eggs, Some of the benefits of raising backyard farm animals include:
+Some of the benefits of raising backyard farm animals include:

 - A better connection to where your food is coming from

 - Creating a sustainable backyard farming system often benefits from raising backyard farm animals: some animals can help build compost and soil or with weeding and pollination

 - The enjoyment of having animals in your backyard